 with your cash management goals.
 We believe in personal service and are excited to connect with you to make your investment process a positive, easy experience.

 The links below contain all the materials necessary to set up your LocalTrust account(s).
-Our LocalTrust Service Coordinator will be reaching out to you soon, however if you ever have any questions along the way please do not hesitate to contact us.
+Our LocalTrust Service Coordinator will be reaching out to you soon, however, if you ever have any questions along the way, please do not hesitate to contact us.

 Our LocalTrust Client Service team can be reached on any business day from 7:30 a.m. to 5:00 p.m.
 CT by phone at (800)***-**** or by email at service@yourlocaltrust.com.